First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

-We will now prove the existence and measurability.
+We will now construct an instance of this set and prove the measurability of this construction.
 To prove the uniqueness, we will first in fact prove the uniqueness of the FPS in the next section; it will be a consequence of Lemma \ref{EaEbAab}.
-Finally, monotonicity follows from uniqueness as in the proof of Proposition 2 of \cite{ASW}.
+Finally, monotonicity follows from uniqueness as in the proof of Proposition \ref{cledesc3} above.
 Until having proved uniqueness, we mean by $\A^u_{-a,b}$ always the set constructed just below.

-The proof of existence is in its spirit very similar to the proof of Proposition \ref{cledesc3}, that itself is modeled after Section 6.1 of \cite{ASW}.
+The proof of existence is in its spirit very similar to the proof of Proposition \ref{cledesc3}.
 However, we do need extra arguments to treat the multiply-connected setting.

 \begin{proof}

 \textsc{Construction} Again, we can assume that we are in the non-trivial case, in other words that $[\min(u),\max(u)] \cap (-a,b) \neq \emptyset$.
 As in the proof of Proposition \ref{cledesc3}, it suffices to construct $\A_{-\lambda,\lambda}^u$.